 Ideally, you should limit your children’s potential exposures to coronavirus and work out the safest plan possible with your ex.

-The problem: Some state and county family courts may be closed, or open only for emergencies involving abuse or endangerment.
-So if parents wanted to formally modify pre-existing custody agreements, they can’t.
+The problem: Some state and county family courts might be closed, or open only for emergencies involving abuse or endangerment.
+So it might be difficult to formally modify pre-existing custody agreements.

 But some states may be offering some flexibility during the pandemic.
 And there may be creative solutions, such as spending more time with one parent now in exchange for extra time with the other parent after the pandemic ends.